 Looking to get a great Euro-to-Dollar exchange rate?
-Unfortunately, changing your cash is always going to cost you.
+Unfortunately, changing this type cash is always going to cost you.
 But there are a few tips you should know so you don’t get swept up by the confusion of currency exchange abroad.

 You’re guaranteed to lose 8-9% every time, sometimes more.
 That’s like throwing away a $10 bill for every $110 you exchange.
 If you do need to exchange dollars, however, only use a bank.
 Exchange booths advertise that they have the best rates, but in fact, they take a much bigger cut than banks – often 15%.
-In Italy’s major tourist spots, the “Cambio” money change operations will change you up to 19%!
+In Italy’s major tourist spots such as Milan, Rome or Venice the “Cambio” money change operations will change you up to 19%!